-I’m all about change; I thrive on it.
-I’ve grown up all across the country, moving every two years, attending six different schools.
-It’s an adventure, and it beats doing the same-thing-every-other-day-for-the-rest-of-my-life.
+I’m all about change—I thrive on it.
+I’ve grown up all across India, moving every two years and attending six different schools.
+This way of life continued right into my adulthood, which has seen me living in four countries and spending weeks and months at a time in eight others.
+It’s an adventure, and it certainly beats doing the-same-thing-every-other-day-for-the-rest-of-my-life.

 Sometimes, ‘same old, same old’ is the best thing about life.
-And coming back to a place where time seems to have stood still is what restores my sanity.
+And coming back to a place—even if only temporarily—where time seems to have stood still is what restores my sanity.